 I didn't do quite as well with Miss Reynolds.
 And her name, I do know, was legitimately Victoria [Elizabeth] REYNOLDS.

-Victoria was the second child of actress Mrs Elizabeth Reynolds (b England c 1839), and was born, around 1861, somewhere in Canada.
+Victoria was the second child of actress Mrs Elizabeth 'Lizzie' Reynolds (b England c 1839), and was born, around 1861, somewhere in Ontario.
 Mr Reynolds, whoever he may have been, is alleged to have come from Maine.
 Victoria's elder brother Peter was also born, some years earlier (December 1856?), in Canada (place unspecified) but told the American authorities that he immigrated in 1863.
 So I guess the whole family did.
 Maybe father had died or departed, for, in 1870, Elizabeth and the two children are alone in Manhattan.
 Perhaps he was actor, too.
 Both the children would become such.

 My first sighting of Victoria is aged nine, playing the part of Thisbe in a Cinderella spectacle at the New York Circus.
 Mamma is the Fairy Godmother.
-The following year, she is playing a 'plantation sketch' After the War at the Globe before moving on to Tony Pastor's to play is drama (Paul in The Octoroon) and give 'pleasing songs and dances' for some two years straight.
+The following year, she is playing a 'plantation sketch' After the War at the Globe before moving on to Tony Pastor's to play is drama (Paul in The Octoroon 'a very clever little girl') and give 'pleasing songs and dances' for some two years straight.
 At thirteen she stopped being a kiddie act, and moved into the realms of the 'serio-comic', notably in the variety houses of Chicago, and from there in her later teens into the supporting ranks of the Surprise Party of E E Rice, with its repertoire of highly popular American burlesques and extravaganzas and equally popular artists

 However, in 1881 she was reported as leaving the company to get married.
 Well, she didn't.
 Marry that is.
 She was soon back playing, first Saphir, then Ella in the James Barton/Marie Jansen/Lithgow James production of Patience.

 1882, it was All at Sea with Kate Castleton starred, Olivette and more Patience in New York in the company headed by Dolly Dolaro and then Lillian Russell at the Bijou, before taking part in the premiere of Teddy Solomon's Virginia.
-Teddy and his paramour, Lillian, must have liked little Victoria, for when they left New York for London Victoria seems to have gone too.
+Teddy and his paramour, Lillian, must have liked little Victoria, for when they left New York for London, Victoria seems to have gone too.
 But she was allegedly booked to the Willie Edouin troupe ... all a bit complex!

 Mrs what?
 Brennir?
 Brenner?
 Of Missouri?
 Surely not Albert Brennir, the comic opera tenor/comedian?
+Ah no its a Mr Allen D Brooner, and the bride was from Missouri.
+Wrong Vicky.

 More work to be done on this one.
-I wish people would write LEGIBLY!!!!!

 Logfire, whisky and kittens.
 Enough's enough for today.
 But we've added something, at least, to the G&S archive.